 How did I decide my secondary Type?

 The Type 4 energy seems to conflict with the Type 1 energy, but it appears to be quite common to have one be your primary and the other your secondary energy.
-I like to think of it as the little angle and the little happy, mischievous devil playing around in my mind. 😉
+I like to think of it as the little angel and the little happy, mischievous devil playing around in my mind. 😉

 I was actually a very well behaved kid.
 I don’t remember people telling me to behave or calm down.
 I’ve actually been told many times that I’m poised, a Type 4 characteristic, even though I have an animated quality and a bounce in my step.
 This depends a lot on my environment.
 I even won the “most poised” trophy in the one beauty pageant I participated in as a kid!